deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 Remember, there is no HTTP server for webxdc apps.
-All webxdc app state is local, and each webxdc app sends and receives updates by interacting with "localhost" only, leaving all actual network message routing to messengers, while being itself
+All webxdc app state is local, and each webxdc app sends and receives updates by interacting with "localhost" only, leaving all actual network routing to messengers, while being itself
 [blocked from leaking anything to the Internet](https://delta.chat/en/2023-05-22-webxdc-security).